matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 .large[
 * Data and analyses done at the LHC are .bold[scientific opportunities performed under unique experimental conditions]
-* Workflow language based [RECAST](https://github.com/recast-hep/recast-atlas) .bold[reinterpretation and analysis preservation] framework (Heinrich, Feickert) has been implemented in ATLAS as an enabling technology
+* Workflow language based [RECAST](https://github.com/recast-hep/recast-atlas) .bold[reinterpretation and analysis preservation] framework (Cranmer, Heinrich, Feickert) has been implemented in ATLAS as an enabling technology
 * Results leading to ATLAS public notes extending the physics reach of original publications ]